Best Truck Tents by Budget and Style (2026): Cut Straight to the Right Pick

 🎯 BEST $100–$180

-Skip if: You want the built-in awning and cab access panel; those are 57 Series features that don’t exist in this price range.
-Price: ~$130–160 Check Price on Amazon
+Skip it if you want the built-in awning and rear cab access panel; those are features that only exist in the Sportz 57 Series and aren’t available at this price, regardless of which brand you choose.
+Check Price on Amazon

 $180–$300 — Best Premium Mid-Range